Eric Wynalda: Broadcast career

 After retiring, Wynalda began working as a soccer analyst for ESPN.
 Along with Alexi Lalas, he was the channel's in-studio analyst for the 2006 FIFA World Cup on English-language broadcasts.
 Wynalda was one of the most vocal critics of U.S. head coach Bruce Arena during the tournament.
 However, after the World Cup, he was amicably paired in-studio with Arena as co-analysts for some 2006 MLS Cup playoff games, a successful arrangement which continued with ESPN's coverage of the US National Team in 2007.
 Wynalda was one of the main analysts for ESPN and ABC during the 2007 Major League Soccer season.

 In 2008, he became columnist for Major League Soccer Magazine, an independent soccer magazine licensed with MLS and based in Los Angeles.

 In August 2009, Fox Soccer Channel announced that Eric Wynalda would replace Steven Cohen as the co-host of the weekly discussion show, Fox Football Fone-in and partner up with Nick Webster who coached alongside Eric with Cal FC during their historic run in the U.S. Open Cup.
 In addition, Wynalda began working as a commentator for some of the channel's MLS broadcasts, and as an in-studio analyst during pre-game, half-time, and post-game segments for the UEFA Champions League.

 In June & July 2010, Wynalda covered the 2010 FIFA World Cup for Yahoo!
 Sports as a video blog analyst.

 He is currently an analyst for Fox Sports 1, covering Bundesliga, UEFA Champions League, and FA Cup.

 In October 2015, Wynalda joined SiriusXM FC 85 as the host of the new program WTF: Wynalda Talks Football.
 Joined by the 'Stat Man' David Mosse, Eric covers the world of soccer, pop culture, and everything in between.
 The show airs Monday, Wednesday, and Friday from 7pm-9pm Eastern on SiriusXM FC 85.

 Personal life

 Wynalda married Amanda Fletcher in 2014.
-They live in Thousand Oaks, CA with their three children and his three children from a previous marriage.
+They live in Thousand Oaks with their three children and his three children from a previous marriage.
+His daughter Tatum played college soccer for the Pepperdine Waves.

 Wynalda's house in the Westlake Village neighborhood was destroyed in the November 2018 Woolsey Fire.
 Wynalda and his family had evacuated to relatives in Corona, California, where he watched footage of the fire on television.
 Of the 162 houses in Wynalda's Westlake Village tract, his home was the only one that burned.